Nanofabrication Core Facility

 • Date it will be removed from facility

-You must review chemical use and disposal with Gregg Cure prior to bringing chemicals into the lab.
+You must review chemical use and disposal with Greg Book prior to bringing chemicals into the lab.
 All chemicals not listed on our MSDS must be approved prior to facility entry!

 If a chemical is brought into the lab without proper notification, the individual(s) involved will have their laboratory privileges revoked and their faculty advisor notified.
 Safety must come first!